shane-reaume/pytest-playwright/README.md

 ## Writing Tests

-We use a BDD-style syntax for better readability:
+Describe it!
+We use a BDD-style like syntax ( similar to Mocha or Jest) for better readability:

 ```python
 @describe("Feature or component being tested")